pyth/a_star/README.md

 ![a_star screenshot](https://github.com/pyth/screenshots/blob/master/a_star.png)

 ## How to run
 You can run this script with Python 2 or 3.
-You need to have the Tkinter module installed.
+You need to have the *enum* and *tkinter* modules installed.

 To start, press the space bar on your keyboard.